barbarer/py4e-int/_sources/pictures/mixedupcode_orig.rst

 	:datafile: beach.jpg
 	:autograde: unittest

 	Write a function ``modifyColors(img)`` that decreases the red to 60% of its original value, increases the blue by 60% of its original value, and sets the green to 0 in the image ``img``.
-The function should return the image.
 	~~~~

 	=====